 “The company is very big on safety,” said a staff member.
 “In every way we can, we try to make sure people are looking for new ways to be safe and passing those tips along to other employees.”

-Using positive reinforcement
+Using safety incentive gifts as positive reinforcement

 Many safety programs rely on telling staff when they are doing something incorrectly, rather than praising them or rewarding them for doing something right.